 - Reduces the risk of cardiovascular disease.

-- The fish contains appreciable amounts of minerals.
+- It contains appreciable amounts of minerals.
 These are iron, phosphorus, zinc, copper, calcium, potassium.

 - Fatty fish contain vitamin D, essential in the absorption and fixation of calcium in the bones, thus reducing the risk of osteoporosis.

-- Canned fish (sardines) is an excellent source of calcium.
+- The canned (type sardines) is an excellent source of calcium.

 - Everything that comes from the sea and the ocean has increased iodine content and helps the metabolism boost its burns by stimulating the thyroid gland.

-- The fish must also be found in the diet of children.
+- It should also be found in the diet of children.
 It stimulates the development of intellectual capabilities due to omega 3 unsaturated acids that improve learning abilities.

-- At elderness, fish should be eaten regularly because it reduces the risk of Alzheimer’s.
+- At elderness, it should be eaten regularly because it reduces the risk of Alzheimer’s.

 Risks